alttch/eva3/doc/tutorial/tut_sfa.rst

   * :doc:`tut_ui`

 So, let us proceed with our configuration. :doc:`/uc/uc` has already been set up and :doc:`/lm/lm` as well.
-Therefore, let us move to :doc:`/sfa/sfa` configuration.
+Therefore, let us move on to :doc:`/sfa/sfa` configuration.

 Since the logic has already been implemented, we have only two tasks: to